 We occasionally offer certified Basic Pistol training and sponsor other shooting related events such as Traditional Bullseye and Pin Shooting.
 See our Events page for details.

 - We're taking signups for a Utah (31 state) license class.
+Class is August 8,2015.
 See here for the details!

-- Pin shoots will start up again in Fall of 2014.
+- Pin shoots should start up again in the Fall.

 Map and Directions